Late onset congenital adrenal hyperplasia: Presentation

 Patients with LOCAH usually present with signs of hyperandrogenism, rather than of glucocorticoid deficiency, a condition characterized by inadequate cortisol production.
-Cortisol synthesis impairment is mild but clinically silent.
+Cortisol synthesis impairment is mild but clinically silent (asymptomatic).
 LOCAH patients usually have the same baseline but lower peak cortisol levels comparing to healthy controls.
 Flatter diurnal cortisol slopes contribute to stress-related dysregulation of central and peripheral circadian mechanisms with negative health outcomes.

-Due to hyperandrogenism, females may present with symptoms like hirsutism, oligomenorrhea, acne, infertility, and male-pattern baldness.
+Due to hyperandrogenism, females may present with symptoms like hirsutism, oligomenorrhea, acne, infertility, and androgenetic alopecia.

-Males are generally asymptomatic, but may present with acne, early balding, chronic prostatitis, chronic pelvic pain syndrome, and very rarely, testicular adrenal rest tumors.
+Males are generally asymptomatic, but may present with acne, early balding, chronic prostatitis and/or chronic pelvic pain syndrome.
+Rare presentation of testicular adrenal rest tumors which do not affect fertility and do not require regular ultrasound examinations of the scrotum is also possible.

 While symptoms are usually diagnosed after puberty, children may present with premature adrenarche.

 The degree of hormonal disorder in patients with LOCAH is relatively mild.
-However, alterations in the hypothalamic–pituitary–adrenal axis are present even in this mild form of the disease and might contribute to psychiatric vulnerability.
+However, alterations in the hypothalamic–pituitary–adrenal axis (HPA axis) are present even in this mild form of the disease and might contribute to psychiatric vulnerability.